-5.5 Petrol stations with retail provision
+4.5 Petrol stations with retail provision

-- 5.5.1 Where retail provision (often operating akin to a mini supermarket) is provided alongside a petrol station, parking challenges can be commonly experienced.
+- 4.5.1 Where retail provision (often operating akin to a mini supermarket) is provided alongside a petrol station, parking challenges can be commonly experienced.
 This is often caused by customers who have filled up at the petrol station taking considerable time to shop and pay, whilst leaving their vehicle at the pump.
 Customers are unsure whether to move the vehicle to the retail parking area, having filled up with fuel.
-Equally, customers making a quick stop to the retail provision often park for ease and speed in non designated spaces which prevent all petrol pump spaces being used immediately (i.e. they block vehicles in at pumps, thus leaving front pump spaces empty until the space behind has been vacated). - 5.5.2 The minimum parking standards note that where there is retail provision alongside a petrol station, whilst these are minimum parking standards, consideration of the provision of easily accessible additional parking for retail spaces along with signage promoting its use is encouraged.
+Equally, customers making a quick stop to the retail provision often park for ease and speed in non designated spaces which prevent all petrol pump spaces being used immediately (i.e. they block vehicles in at pumps, thus leaving front pump spaces empty until the space behind has been vacated). - 4.5.2 The minimum parking standards note that where there is retail provision alongside a petrol station, whilst these are minimum parking standards, consideration of the provision of easily accessible additional parking for retail spaces along with signage promoting its use is encouraged.
 It is important that the parking spaces for the retail provision are easily accessible and encourage use, and are preferably provided as close to the shop entrance as possible.
 Signage making it clear that spaces can be vacated after fuelling (if supported by the operator), and requiring those using the retail provision only to park in the designed retail spaces is encouraged.
-Signage and road marking to prevent parking that results in blocking vehicles at pump spaces is required. - 5.5.3 These uses are often congested at peak times and need to be well managed to avoid queuing on the local road network and safety concerns for customers and nearby pedestrians.
+Signage and road marking to prevent parking that results in blocking vehicles at pump spaces is required.